Find a local pick your own farm here!

 • Ben's Strawberries - strawberries

 1565 Campground Rd, Indiana, PA 15701.
 Phone: none.
 Email: none.
 Open: unknown, most likely starting in June; see their Facebook page.
-There is extremely little descriptive information available on their Facebook page; I'm afraid you just have keep checking their Facebook page for updates.
+There is extremely little descriptive information available on their Facebook page; I'm afraid you just have keep checking their Facebook page for updates. [ Click here to update the listing ] (UPDATED: May 21, 2025, JBS)

-• Elbel's Produce Farm - strawberries
+• Elbel's Produce Farm - 2025 assumed permanently closed, strawberries

 • Cameron's Blueberries - blueberries

 Bonner Road, Rossiter, PA.
 Phone: (814) 938-3957.
-Open: In season (July) on Tuesday and Thursday from 7am to 7pm and Saturday's 7am to 12 pm.
+Open: I think they must be closed, no one in 2025+ has a business without having at least a (free) Facebook page, They have ZERO online presence, except for the coments from others that I have linked to, so you must call or email them to find out when they have anything to pick; if you have any current information, please write me.
+In season (July) on Tuesday and Thursday from 7am to 7pm and Saturday's 7am to 12 pm.
 Directions: on Bonner Road in Rossiter, PA (near Steffy Church).
 In 2020, You pick was only $1.50 per pound.
-(ADDED: April 19, 2021, JBS)
+(ADDED: April 19, 2021, JBS) [ Click here to update the listing ] (UPDATED: May 21, 2025, JBS)

 • Pollock and Yarnick Strawberries -

 155 Thomas Covered Bridge Road, Indiana, PA 15701.
 Phone: 7243493904.
 Email strawberri1@comcast.net.
 Open: PYO is typically open on week days including Saturday from 8:30 am until 4:30 pm.
 Sunday's from noon to 4:30 pm.
 Please call the market or sign up for our lists to confirm when we are open for PYO.
 Pollock Strawberries have partnered with Yarnick's Farm, LLC and planted fields of strawberries.
 We have pick your own, wholesale as well as berries in the market.
 If you would like to be added to our strawberry email list, send an email to us.
 We will provide weekly updates during the month of June.
 If you would like to know about all the produce available throughout the season at Yarnick's Farm go to our website and sign up for their newsletter and like them on Facebook.
-Hope to see you at the farm!
+Hope to see you at the farm! [ Click here to update the listing ] (UPDATED: May 21, 2025, JBS)

 • Pome Ridge Orchard - Sour cherries, blueberries and raspberries.